What Is Developmental Psychology?

 Nature vs. nurture

 Nature vs. nurture is an ancient philosophical debate.
 Plato and Descartes believed that we are born with some knowledge, while John Locke believed that people are born a blank slate and gain understanding through experience.
-Modern psychologists may believe that development is focused on both nature and nurture and that both have an influence.
+Most modern developmental psychologists believe that cognitive, emotional, and intellectual development are focused on both nature and nurture, with both exerting influence on development.

 Early experience vs. later experience